-Go to the specification section number, select the appropriate Electrical .ZIP file(s) and extract the desired details.
+Go to the specification section number, select the appropriate Electrical.ZIP file(s) and extract the desired details.

-Do not include list of details, or details themselves, in project specifications.
+Do not include the Arc Flash Warning Labels in the project specifications.
 Insert the appropriate details on drawings and modify optional and blank items.